arun-apad/cookpad_sandwushi/README.md

 ## **Section 3**

-- The following are the tuning parameter values I chose to train All 3 models both the models.
+- The following are the tuning parameter values I chose to train All 3 models.
 - **--how\_many\_training\_steps**  (epochs) 2000
 - **--learning\_rate**  = 0.001 as it yields optimal results for given epochs.
 - **--testing\_percentage**  = 10, % of unseen data to test after training and validation.